ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-create-an-optimally-fast-calculated-attribute.md

 **And third, when you have no choice but to use [FILTER] clauses, you should try to narrow down the list you're returning.** Just apply as many **[WHERE]** clauses as possible to **[SELECT]**.
 This way, you're filering the list before it's returned to the **[FILTER]** and therefore, it'll contain fewer records, which will lead to a faster calculation.

+***To optimize the calculated attribute further, you can also use the TOP and ORDERBY operators.
+TOP returns only the first N elements of the result set, while ORDERBY specifies the column or expression on which the result set is sorted.
+Using these operators as clauses of the SELECT statement can help to speed up the calculation of your attribute by returning only a subset of the data and organizing it in a way that makes it easier to process.

 Overall, **[SELECT]** is a very powerful tool that needs to be used wisely.